An Overview of Goss's Bacterial Wilt and Blight

 Disease Cycle

-Figure 9 shows the disease cycle for Goss’s wilt.
-Infested corn residue is the primary source of inoculum for Goss’s wilt.
-The pathogen overwinters in infested corn residue on or near the soil surface.
+The Goss’s wilt pathogen, Clavibacter nebraskensis, overwinters in infested corn residue on or near the soil surface, which serves as the primary source of inoculum (Figure 9).
 Infested residue may allow the pathogen to survive on the soil surface for at least 10 to 15 months.
 Burying infested residue reduces the pathogen’s survival.
+With that said, conservation tillage should not be abandoned in areas where it is a critical tool for soil management.

-The Goss’s wilt pathogen can also survive in other plant species.
-Confirmed hosts include grain sorghum, annual ryegrass, sudangrass, several foxtail species, johnsongrass, large crabgrass, shattercane, big bluestem, little bluestem, and wooly cupgrass.
-These and other grasses may also be sources of inoculum to infect corn.
+The Goss’s wilt pathogen can also survive in additional plant species.
+Confirmed hosts include grain sorghum, annual ryegrass, sudangrass, several foxtail species, johnsongrass, large crabgrass, shattercane, big bluestem, little bluestem, and woolly cupgrass.
+These and several additional grass species grown alone or in cover crop mixes may serve as sources of inoculum that can infect corn.

 The bacterium is likely splashed from infested residue or grasses onto the surface of corn leaves.
-The disease typically develops after the bacterium enters wounds in leaves caused by hail, blown soil, or wind.
-However, wounds may not be required for infection.
+The disease typically develops after the bacterium enters wounds in leaves caused by hail, blown sand/soil, or wind.
+However, wounds may not be required for infection, and infection can occur through hydathodes at the tips of corn leaves.

 Figure 9.
 The Goss’s bacterial wilt and blight disease cycle.
 A. The pathogen overwinters in infested corn residue.
 B. Wind and rain splash the pathogen on corn leaves — plants with wounds from hail or other factors may be more susceptible.
 C. Pathogen can spread to adjacent plants.